jschnasse/oi/README.md

 # About
 `cjxy` a small tool to convert csv,json,yaml,xml,rdf to each other.
 Use `cjxy` to translate one structured format into another.
-Even if the result is not one hundred percent correct it almost always can be fixed easily with existing tools like `sed`,`grep` and `awk`.
+Even if the result is not hundred percent correct it almost always can be fixed easily with existing tools like `sed`,`grep` and `awk`.

 ## Some interesting calls